Here are five key questions to ask before buying personal injury leads – and the red flags you want to listen for in the answers.

 The only real acceptable answer, unless you’re getting your leads incredibly cheap and have a very good system for intake is “yes, these leads are exclusive”.
 There are some companies that have success sending it to four or five attorneys at a time.
 Obviously, they’re able to sell their lead a lot cheaper because rather than selling a lead for $200 one time to one person, they sell that leads for $75 five times to five people.
 And it can work.
 I have spoken to attorneys in the past that have had success with that model.

-However, you must be really good at intake, and you have to be really quick on the draw, because if five people are getting that lead at the same time, you have to think two or three of them are calling within five minutes.
+However, if you’re buying personal injury leads that aren’t exclusive you must be really good at intake, and you have to be really quick on the draw, because if five people are getting that lead at the same time, you have to think two or three of them are calling within five minutes.
 So you’ve got to be fast and you got to be good at converting.
 So unless you’re really on top of it and want to race against a bunch of other attorneys to try to get to somebody and even if you do get there first they’re still going to get bombarded with the other four.
 The only real acceptable answer to this question is yes.

-Question #3: Are these Personal Injury Leads Real Time?
+Question #3: Are These Personal Injury Leads Delivered In Real Time?

-? that answer across the board has to be yes.
+Before buying personal injury leads, the answer to that question has to be yes.
 Anything that’s aged, anybody that’s calling old leads or anything like that; again, just assuming you don’t want to sort it through 99 to get to one, you don’t want anything but real-time leads.
 And by real-time, I mean as soon as the person on the other end click submit on the web form that goes through your lead generation companies software to make sure it’s a valid personal injury lead or workers compensation lead or motor vehicle accident lead or whatever that may be.
 And then ultimately, get sent to you within the nanoseconds that it takes to sort of make sure that that person’s checked all the correct boxes.
 So, are these leads real-time, answer has to be yes.